When guitar picker Clay Walker lost coordination in his right hand while

 Further Help and Disability Testing

 A physical therapist may also tell your doctor when you need extra help.
-That could be anything from needing to have some sessions at home to getting PT in a skilled nursing facility.
+That could be anything from having some sessions at home to getting PT in a skilled nursing facility.

-For people whose MS symptoms make it difficult to work, a physical therapist can closely evaluate and document the problems.
+For people whose MS symptoms make work difficult, a physical therapist can closely evaluate and document the problems.
 It's called a functional capacity evaluation.
-It can measure whether you are able to work an eight-hour day and may help when applying for social security disability pay.
+It can measure whether you are able to work an 8-hour day and may help when applying for Social Security disability pay.